GrantCuster/garden/content/posts/2024-06-30-19-58-04-Evolution-generation.md

 # Evolution generation

 A lot of us are trying to figure out how to use LLMs as a creative tool.
-There's a set of projects related to creative coding that I've been thinking about lately and want to roundup.
+There's a set of projects related to creative coding that I've been thinking about lately and want to round up.

 ## SerenedipityLM